David Gay's Home

 - UGA Topology: The University of Georgia has been a great place for topology since way back when, and the Georgia Topology Conference has been "serving topologists since 1961".
 Here's the web page for the UGA Topology Group.

 - Students: I have two PhD students, Eric Burgess and Nick Castro.

 - Blog: You can read my research blog here.

 - Teaching: I have taught a wide range of university-level mathematics courses, ranging from graduate courses in knot theory and algebraic topology to college algebra courses and courses for future elementary and high school teachers.
-I am currently teaching "Foundations of Geometry I" and "Calculus for Science and Engineering III".
-Next semester (Spring 2014) I will be teaching "Foundations of Geometry II" and "Multivariable Calculus".
+I am currently teaching a graduate topics course, "Knots, 3-manifolds and 4-manifolds".

 - Outreach: I have given many mathematics enrichment talks at local high schools in communities as diverse as rural Quebec and the townships of Cape Town.
 I am currently helping the University of Georgia MathCounts Outreach program run an Athens Math Circle, although in truth all the work is done by UGA undergraduate and graduate students.